-Chandler Rose enters his fifth season as the Head Coach of the University of Montevallo baseball program after orchestrating an impressive turnaround in the Falcons’ program in his first four seasons at the helm.
+Chandler Rose enters his sixth season as the Head Coach of the University of Montevallo baseball program after orchestrating an impressive turnaround in the Falcons’ program.

-Rose, who owns a 112-95 record at Montevallo, enters his fifth season after leading the Falcons to the Peach Belt Conference tournament championship game in each of the past two years.
-The back-to-back appearances by the Falcons marked just the third and fourth time Montevallo has played in a conference tournament championship game in its NCAA Division II era.
+Rose, who owns a 133-121 record at Montevallo, has led the Falcons to the Peach Belt Conference tournament championship game twice in his first five years with the program.
+The back-to-back appearances by the Falcons in 2013 and 2014 marked just the third and fourth time Montevallo has played in a conference tournament championship game in its NCAA Division II era.

 Rose led the Falcons to a 34-20 overall record in 2013, including a 16-14 mark in Peach Belt Conference play, while coaching a pair of All-Peach Belt Conference performers during the season.